Skip to main content

 If you choose to send custom headers when dialing a phone number, you will need to additionally set the relay_sip_headers parameter of the Trunk object associated with your FlexML endpoint to successfully pass these headers to the destination.

-In this example, once the call is answered, the wait of two seconds will be performed (the total length of four , characters, each equal to 0.5-second delay), after that the 1928 DTMF tones will be played to the dialed number.
+In this example, once the call is answered, the system waits two seconds (four commas equal to 0.5-second each) before playing the 1928 DTMF tones.

 <Response>